 Clara Carus

-Research Interests: I am specialized on Early Modern Philosophy with a particular focus on Émilie Du Châtelet, Leibniz, Wolff and Kant.
+Research Interests: I am specialized in Early Modern Philosophy with a particular focus on Émilie Du Châtelet, Leibniz, Wolff and Kant.
 I work on metaphysics, in particular on the principles of knowledge (PC and PSR) and the concepts of time and space.

-Reason for Harvard Visit: I am an Alexander von Humboldt Fellow and will be working on a book entitled "Émilie Du Châtelet epistemological approach to space and time".
+Reason for Harvard Visit: I am a Feodor Lynen Fellow at Harvard working on a project entitled "Émilie Du Châtelet's epistemological approach to space and time".

-I studied in Freiburg, Oxford and Harvard and gained my PhD summa cum laude in Freiburg in 2018 with a book on Heidegger and Kant concerning the concept of time.
-From 2018-2020 I was a postdoc at Harvard University with a project on the exclusion of the senses from the root of scientific knowledge in the early modern rationalists.
-From 2020-2022 I was Assistant Professor at the Center for the History of Women Philosophers and Scientists where I founded New Voices on Women in the History of Philosophy and worked with Jeffrey McDonough on the project "Émilie Du Châtelet in Relation to Leibniz and Wolff - Similarities and Differences".
-In 2023 I was Associate Faculty and Postoc at the University of Oxford with a book project on the PSR in Du Châtelet.
-Since October 2023 I have been head of a DFG research project on Du Châtelet's theory of hypotheses in relation to the principles of knowledge, based at the Center for the History of Women Philosophers and Scientists in Paderborn.
-Currently, I am completing a monograph on Émilie Du Châtelet's Metaphysics.
+I studied in Freiburg, Oxford and Harvard and gained my PhD with a summa cum laude in Freiburg in 2018 with a book on Heidegger and Kant concerning the concept of time.
+From 2018-2020, I was a postdoc at Harvard University with a project on the exclusion of the senses from the root of scientific knowledge in the early modern rationalists leading up to Kant, in particular in Descartes, Leibniz and Du Châtelet.
+From 2020-2022, I was Assistant Professor at the philosophy department at the University of Paderborn.
+During this time, I worked with Jeffrey McDonough on the project "Émilie Du Châtelet in Relation to Leibniz and Wolff - Similarities and Differences" (Springer 2025).
+In 2023, I was Associate Faculty and Postdoc at the University of Oxford with a book project on the PSR in Du Châtelet (Springer 2025).
+From October 2023 to July 2024, I was head of a DFG research project on Du Châtelet's theory of hypotheses in relation to the principles of knowledge at the University of Paderborn.
+This has culminated in a collected volume on "Du Châtelet's Scientific Methodology", which I am editing together with Peter Anstey, forthcoming with Oxford University Press.
+Currently, I am completing a monograph entitled "Émilie Du Châtelet's Early Modern Metaphysics".

 Name Pronunciation